margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

     - Additional algorithms MAY be supported, but the above list defines the minimum baseline for interoperability.
     - The server MUST support all required algorithms (see above), so it can verify any compliant client, while clients MAY choose any of the required algorithms that fits their hardware capabilities.

-> Note: Further investigation and clarity to come regarding Margo's position on the root CA mentioned.

 #### Support for Extended Device Communications Downtime
 Interface patterns MUST support extended device communication downtime.